jessety/simple-hmac-auth-php/README.md

 # simple-hmac-auth-php
 PHP library for interfacing with APIs that implement HMAC signatures.
-Designed for use with a JSON API that uses [simple-hmac-auth](https://github.com/jessety/simple-hmac-auth).
+Designed for use with a JSON API that implements [simple-hmac-auth](https://github.com/jessety/simple-hmac-auth).

 ### Usage